AirshipCMS/Docs/Development-Guide.md

 ## Develop Locally
 Once you have your pages and collections set up in the Admin portal, you're ready to start developing!

-The following is a step by step processes on what the development workflow is typically like for a simple site.
+The following is the general development workflow for a simple website.

 ### 1. Login
 To begin developing, you must first [`airship login`](/documentation/view/airship-cli-commands#user-content-airship-login) to your site using your Superadmin credentials.

 First, create or navigate to the desired project directory in your terminal.
 This is where all the files for your site will live locally.

-Run the `airship login subdomain` command, where _subdomain_ is the subdomain of your site.
+Run the `airship login mysite` command, where _subdomain_ is the subdomain of your site.

 If this is a new directory, you will be asked to set the current directory to your sites project root.
 Enter `y` if this is okay.